K-arch27/pinebtrfs/README.md

 ### --- Step 1 ---
-Start By flashing/Installing the OS you want in your prefered method onto the SD card
+Start By flashing/Installing the OS you want in your prefered method onto the SD card and do the initial setup on the phone (good time to update it too)

 ### --- Step 2 ---